chandrakellwan/WuTang-RolePlayingGame/README.md

 * The `Health Points`, `Attack Power` and `Counter Attack Power` of each character is different.

 * A winning player must pick their characters wisely by first fighting an enemy with low `Counter Attack Power`.
-This will allow them to    grind `Attack Power` and to take on enemies before they lose all of their `Health Points`.
+This will allow them to    grind `Attack Power` and to take on enemies before they lose all of their `Health Points(HP)`.

 * The player wins the game by defeating all enemy characters.
-The player loses the game the game if their character's `Health Points` fall to zero or below.
+The player loses the game if their character's `HP` falls to zero or below.